rosemichaele/TicTacToe/README.rst

 Feedback from testing
 ---------------------
-The following table breaks down each issue identified during testing .
+The following table breaks down each issue identified during testing.
 Review each row to understand how to reproduce the issue and my recommendation to improve or correct it.

 +----------------------------------+--------------------------------------------+----------------------------------+